What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 How Remote Inventory Systems Help Reduce Uniform Waste

 Traditional uniform programs frequently rely on bulk purchasing to prepare for new hires.
 This can lead to excess inventory sitting unused for long periods of time.
-With remote inventory management, items are held by the provider and issued as needed, which may help reduce excess on-hand stock and free up internal space.
+With remote inventory management, items are stored off-site and issued as needed, helping reduce excess on-hand stock and freeing up internal space.

 This approach can help: